 Professional Master’s Programs are typically project-based, aimed at workforce preparation.
 The department offers two tracks of their professional masters program: Embedded Systems Engineering (ESE) or Power Electronics (PPE), both of which result in a Master of Science degree in Electrical Engineering (MSEE).

-The department also offers two tracks of the Master of Science in Electrical Engineering completely online via distance education.
+The department also offers two tracks of the Master of Science in Electrical Engineering completely online.

-Learn more about earning a Master of Science in Electrical Engineering with an emphasis in Embedded Sytems Engineering (ESE) online with distance education:
+Learn more about earning a Master of Science in Electrical Engineering with an emphasis in Embedded Sytems Engineering (ESE) online:

-Learn more about earning a Master of Science in Electrical Engineering with an emphasis in Power Electronics (PPE) online with distance education:
+Learn more about earning a Master of Science in Electrical Engineering with an emphasis in Power Electronics (PPE) online:

 The doctor of philosophy (PhD) is the terminal degree for individuals seeking a technical or research career in ECEE.
 It requires completion of an MS, 30 hours of dissertation, passing of a preliminary and comprehensive examination, and a successful dissertation defense.
 There is a foreign language requirement.